Talipes Equinovarus: Causes, Symptoms and Treatment

 Talipes equinovarus, commonly known as clubfoot, is a congenital foot deformity characterized by the inward and downward turning of one or both feet.
 This condition occurs when the tendons, muscles, and ligaments in the foot and lower leg develop abnormally during fetal development, leading to an altered position of the foot.

-Early diagnosis and intervention are crucial for successful management of this condition, with various treatment approaches including non-surgical methods, such as the Ponseti method, and surgical options for more severe cases.
+Early diagnosis and intervention are crucial for the successful management of this condition, with various treatment approaches including non-surgical methods, such as the Ponseti method, and surgical options for more severe cases.

-Causes of Talipes Equinovarus
+What are the Causes of Talipes Equinovarus?

 Genetic Factors

 Genetic predisposition plays a substantial role in the development of talipes equinovarus.
 Studies have shown that if one parent has had the condition, the likelihood of their child being born with it increases.
-Specific gene mutations have been identified that contribute to the abnormal development of the foot.

 Environmental Factors